The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: The Definition of Controlled Hamiltonian System

-\begin{defi} (RCH System) A RCH system on $E$ is a 5-tuple $(E, \omega_E, H, F, W)$, where $(E, \omega_E,\\ H )$ is a Hamiltonian system, and the function $H: E \rightarrow \mathbb{R}$ is called the Hamiltonian, a fiber-preserving map $F: E\rightarrow E$ is called the (external) force map, and a fiber sub-manifold $W$ of $E$ is called the control subset. \end{defi} Sometimes, $W$ also denotes the set of fiber-preserving maps from $E$ to $W$.
-When a feedback control law $u: E\rightarrow W$ is chosen, the 5-tuple $(E, \omega_E, H, F, u)$ denotes a closed-loop dynamic system.
+\begin{defi} (RCH System) An RCH system on $E$ is a 5-tuple $(E, \omega_E, H, F, W)$, where $(E, \omega_E, H )$ is a Hamiltonian system, and the function $H: E \rightarrow \mathbb{R}$ is called the Hamiltonian, a fiber-preserving map $F: E\rightarrow E$ is called the (external) force map, and a fiber sub-manifold $W$ of $E$ is called the control subset. \end{defi} Sometimes, $W$ is also denoted the set of fiber-preserving maps from $E$ to $W$.
+When a feedback control law $u: E\rightarrow W$ is chosen, the 5-tuple $(E, \omega_E, H, F, u)$ can be denoted a closed-loop dynamical system.
 In particular, when $Q$ is a smooth manifold, and $T^\ast Q$ its cotangent bundle with a symplectic form $\omega$ (not necessarily canonical symplectic form), then $(T^\ast Q, \omega )$ is a symplectic vector bundle.
-If we take that $E= T^* Q$, from above definition we can obtain a RCH system on the cotangent bundle $T^\ast Q$, that is, 5-tuple $(T^\ast Q, \omega, H, F, W)$.
+If we take that $E= T^* Q$, from above definition we can obtain an RCH system on the cotangent bundle $T^\ast Q$, that is, 5-tuple $(T^\ast Q, \omega, H, F, W)$.
 Here for convenience, we assume that all controls appearing in this paper are the admissible controls.\\

 The main contributions in Marsden et al. \cite{mawazh10} are given as follows.
 (1) In order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, we define a kind of RCH systems on a symplectic fiber bundle by using its symplectic form; (2) We give regular point and regular orbit reducible RCH systems by using momentum maps and the associated reduced symplectic forms, and prove regular point and regular orbit reduction theorems for the RCH systems, which explain the relationships between RpCH-equivalence, RoCH-equivalence for the reducible RCH systems with symmetries and RCH-equivalence for the associated reduced RCH systems; (3) We prove that rigid body with external force torque, rigid body with internal rotors and heavy top with internal rotors are all RCH systems, and as a pair of the regular point reduced RCH systems, rigid body with internal rotors (or external force torque) and heavy top with internal rotors are RCH-equivalent; (4) We describe the RCH system from the viewpoint of port Hamiltonian system with a symplectic structure, and state the relationship between RCH-equivalence of RCH systems and equivalence of port Hamiltonian systems.